EsriCanada/davinci-iOS/README.md

-WatchDog - looking out for severe weather
+WatchDog - On the lookout for severe weather
 ===========